batya95/User-interface-greetings-generator/README.md

 6. Save the blessing to your personal library for future use.

 ## Technologies Used
--React: The application is built using the React JavaScript library for building user interfaces.
+- React: The application is built using the React JavaScript library for building user interfaces.
--OpenAI: The application leverages the language generation capabilities of OpenAI to create personalized blessings.
+- OpenAI: The application leverages the language generation capabilities of OpenAI to create personalized blessings.
--Styled Components: The application uses Styled Components for styling the user interface.
+- Styled Components: The application uses Styled Components for styling the user interface.
--Font Awesome: The application utilizes Font Awesome icons to enhance the visual experience.
+- Font Awesome: The application utilizes Font Awesome icons to enhance the visual experience.